On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Abstract

 \section{Abstract}

-Recent works have shown that layer pruning can compress large language models (LLMs) while retaining strong performance on classification benchmarks with little or no finetuning.
-However, existing pruning techniques often suffer severe degradation on generative reasoning tasks.
-Through a systematic study across multiple model families, we find that tasks requiring multi-step reasoning are particularly sensitive to depth reduction.
-Beyond surface-level text degeneration, we observe degradation of critical algorithmic capabilities, including arithmetic computation for mathematical reasoning and balanced parenthesis generation for code synthesis.
-Under realistic post-training constraints, without access to pretraining-scale data or compute, we evaluate a simple mitigation strategy based on supervised finetuning with Self-Generated Responses.
-This approach achieves strong recovery on classification tasks, retaining up to 90\% of baseline performance, and yields substantial gains of up to 20--30 percentage points on generative benchmarks compared to prior post-pruning techniques.
-Crucially, despite these gains, recovery for generative reasoning remains fundamentally limited relative to classification tasks and is viable primarily at lower pruning ratios.
-Overall, we characterize the practical limits of layer pruning for generative reasoning and provide guidance on when depth reduction can be applied effectively under constrained post-training regimes. \footnote{Code available at \url{https://github.com/safal312/on-the-limits-of-layer-pruning}} \footnote{Data and models are available at \url{https://huggingface.co/collections/safal312/on-the-limits-of-generative-reasoning-in-llms}}
+Recent work has shown that layer pruning can effectively compress large language models (LLMs) while retaining strong performance on classification benchmarks, often with little or no finetuning.
+In contrast, generative reasoning tasks, such as GSM8K and HumanEval\textsuperscript{+}, exhibit substantially weaker recovery.
+We show that beyond surface-level text degradation, pruning leads to a loss of key algorithmic capabilities, including arithmetic computation and balanced parenthesis generation.
+Under realistic post-training constraints, using a single 80GB GPU and without access to pretraining-scale data or compute, we evaluate a simple recovery strategy based on supervised finetuning with self-generated responses.
+This approach recovers up to 90\% of baseline performance on classification tasks, but recovery for generative reasoning remains limited.
+We further find that this gap persists even under a favorable task-aligned recovery setting, where pruned models are fully finetuned on self-generated GSM8K responses, suggesting that the degradation is not merely due to generic instruction data or parameter-efficient tuning.
+As complementary evidence, we analyze a depth-pruned model trained with nearly 100B post-pruning tokens and find that deficits persist even on simple arithmetic tasks that do not require multi-step generation.
+Overall, we characterize practical recovery limits of layer pruning for generative reasoning and provide guidance on when depth reduction is effective under constrained post-training regimes. \footnote{Code available at \url{https://github.com/safal312/on-the-limits-of-layer-pruning} }